CardiacAtlasProject/dcm4chee-arc-notes/redhat6-mysql-secured/README.md

    $ ~/wildfly-10.1.0.Final/bin/add-user-keycloak.sh --user admin
    Password:
    ```

+9. Follow [this guideline](https://github.com/dcm4che/dcm4chee-arc-light/wiki/Enabling-SSL-HTTPS-for-the-Keycloak-Server) to enable SSL HTTPS connection for the Keycloak Server.
+There are two options there whether you want to enable HTTPS connection from any servers, or specific server(s).

 9. **Restart Wildfly**
    `CTRL+C` on the terminal output of Step 6, then run it again.